forvalho/household/README.md

 ## Features

+### 🎯 Task Template System
+- **Reusable Templates**: Create task templates that all members can access
+- **Self-Assignment**: Members can assign templates to themselves with one click
+- **Multiple Assignments**: Multiple members can work on the same type of task simultaneously
+- **Template Management**: Admins can create, edit, and delete task templates
+- **Generic Tasks**: Bronze-level "Generic Task" template for custom chores

 ### 🎯 Tasks Board Interface
 - **Modern UI**: Clean, responsive design with Bootstrap 5.
-- **Kanban Board**: A drag-and-drop interface for managing tasks, with columns for Unassigned, To Do, In Progress, Done, and Skipped.
+- **Kanban Board**: A drag-and-drop interface for managing tasks, with columns for Available Tasks, To Do, In Progress, Done, and Skipped.
+- **Template Cards**: Consistent design with regular task cards for seamless UX
 - **Equal-Height Columns**: All columns on the board dynamically adjust to the same height for a clean, symmetrical layout.
 - **Visual Task Management**: Color-coded difficulty levels and user assignments.
 - **Compact Cards**: Optimized task cards for better information density.